prashantpawar/sol-unit/README.md

 It used to be based on Ethereum, but switching to our client broke Ethereum compatibility (naturally).
 This will likely be fixed, hopefully in time for release.
 Whether or not I will maintain compatibility depends largely on how stable their client and javascript API will be.
 Technically there's nothing standing in the way.

 The name of this library is solUnit, because sUnit is the Smalltalk unit testing framework.
-Given that sunit or sUnit is easier to write, and that there is no chance of confusion since nobody has used (or unit-tested) smalltalk since the 90s, the aliases sunit/sUnit is used instead.
+Given that sunit or sUnit is easier to write, and that there is no chance of confusion since nobody has used (or unit-tested) smalltalk since the 90s, those aliases are used instead.
 The node package is called s-unit, which is again just an alias.

 ## Installing

 Only tested on linux (Ubuntu 14.XY).

 `npm install s-unit`